ViswanathRavindran/Transfer_Learning_Talk/README.md

 # Transfer_Learning_Talk
-Repo has artifiacts for talks that I would give on Transfer Learning
+Repo has artifiacts for my talks on Transfer Learning